erenfn/guidel-assignment/README.md

 ## How it Works

 1. **Initialization**: Upon starting the app, the map is centered on the user's current location.
-Default location is Istanbul.

 2. **Fetching Nearby Restaurants**: The app uses the Google Places API to fetch nearby restaurants within a 1km radius of the user's location.
 These restaurants are displayed as markers on the map.